TechDocsStudio/biel-docs/docs/installation/react.md

 sidebar_label: React
 ---

-# Feedback widget for React
+# AI chatbot for React

 Here's a step-by-step guide to help you install Biel.ai in your React project using NPM.